bluehabit/BlogPosts/CSS/CSS Only Animations.md

 `animation-direction` can take your animation and play it in `reverse`, `alternate` or `alternate-reverse`

+`animation-delay` delays the start of the animation by a specific amount of time.
+For example `2s` or milliseconds `300ms`

+`animation-fill-mode` CSS animations by default do not effect the element until the first keyframe is played and stops once the last keyframe has finished. `animation-fill-mode` can override this behavior allowing to do things such as holding the last keyframe.

 ## Animation Delay

 `animation-delay` can set a delay before the animation plays.
 This is usefull because we can reuse the same animation for multiple elements on the screen, but stagger them using `animation-delay`.